codingepaduli/codingepaduli/content/interesting/Others.md

 [Maybe 'dark matter' doesn't exist after all](https://www.nbcnews.com/science/space/maybe-dark-matter-doesn-t-exist-after-all-new-research-n1252995) - new research suggests\
 [The assumption that the corrected luminosity supernovae would not evolve with redshift is wrong](https://phys.org/news/2020-01-evidence-key-assumption-discovery-dark.html) - This is the most direct and strongest evidence for the accelerating universe with dark energy is most likely in error.
 Astrophysical Journal - January 2020\
 [Dark Matter](https://backreaction.blogspot.com/2021/05/dark-matter-situation-has-changed.html?m=1) - The Situation Has Changed\
-[Dark Matter Doesn't Exist](https://iai.tv/articles/dark-matter-doesnt-exist-auid-2180) - Pavel Kroupa » IAI TV\
+[Dark Matter](https://iai.tv/articles/dark-matter-doesnt-exist-auid-2180) - It Doesn't Exist - Pavel Kroupa » IAI TV\
 [axial Higgs boson](https://www.livescience.com/magnetic-higgs-relative-discovered) - Physicists discover never-before seen particle sitting on a tabletop | Live Science\
 [Cosmology Has Some Big Problems](https://blogs.scientificamerican.com/observations/cosmology-has-some-big-problems/) - The field relies on a conceptual framework that has trouble accounting for new observations\
 [Physics is stuck and needs another Einstein to revolutionize it](https://www.salon.com/2020/09/06/physics-is-stuck--and-needs-another-einstein-to-revolutionize-it-physicist-avi-loeb-says/) -  there is a very good chance that we are missing some very important ingredients that a brilliant person might recognize\